ImeneYAHIAOUI/al-newbank/README.md

 Documentation on how to install the SDK and use its API interface can be found [here](https://github.com/pns-si5-al-course/al-newbank-23-24-al-23-24-b-v5/blob/main/web-sdk/README.md).

+Also, you can fund in this [link](https://github.com/pns-si5-al-course/al-newbank-23-24-al-23-24-b-v5/blob/main/web-sdk/Grafana/GrafanaSetUp.md) how to set up Grafana Dashboard for your web service Metrics.

 ## Usage:

 An example of a NestJS project using our SDK can be found in the **web-sdk-example/nestjs-web-service** directory.
 This example demonstrates secure payment processing using data from a given card.